In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 }

-So far so good, now we'll configure the client with this new user, which is the same as we’ve done so far in "Install" and "Configure the MinIO mc Client", but on a new server such as on your local machine.
+Now we'll configure the client with this new user, which is the same as we’ve done so far in "Installing" and "Configuring the MinIO mc Client", but on a new server such as on your local machine.

-You could also use the user and password in programs such as Transmit, or even in web apps like Django, or like in this guide written by Alex Ellis, in Restic for running back-ups.
+You could also use the user and password in programs such as Transmit, or even in web apps like Restic for running back-ups.

-For now we'll add a new host to the MinIO client, on the new host.
+For now, we'll add a new host to the MinIO client.
+On the new host, add:

 $ sudo mc config host add minio-cloud http://$MINIO_IP:9000 alejandrojnm mypassword